Trails are typically under a local jurisdiction, the Department of Natural Resources (state parks) or local recreation and parks agencies.

 Central Maryland Trails *Quick Link to a Chart from Visit Maryland

 184.5 miles of towpath creates one of the largest biking trails in the continental US!
-The surface of the towpath is for the most part an even hard-packed dirt trail.
+The surface of the towpath is, for the most part, an even hard-packed dirt trail.
 The C&O Canal is located along the north bank of the Potomac River, starting in Washington, DC and ending in Cumberland, MD.

 Western Maryland Family Friendly Trails *Quick Link to a Chart from Visit Maryland

 Ranging from easy to moderate, Western Maryland nature trails are a popular source of year-round recreation within a scenic two-to-four hour drive of the Baltimore-Washington area.
-Located in close proximinty to other fun activities in beautiful small towns, these family-friendly trails offer incredible views and convenient amenities.
+Located in close proximity to other fun activities in beautiful small towns, these family-friendly trails offer incredible views and convenient amenities.

 Five on road tours of Frederick County provided by the Tourism Council of Frederick County.